gtalug/website/pages/keysigning.markdown

     gpg --list-secret-keys | grep sec

-Here is how to send your key to the keyserver:
+Here is how to send your public key to the keyserver:

     gpg --keyserver gpg.mit.edu --send-keys <KEYID>